-The best baked beans slow cooked in a sweet and savory sauce with plenty of bacon.
+The best baked beans with bacon slow cooked in a sweet and savory sauce.
 Baked beans is an easy side dish that pairs well with chicken, beef and pork.
 These are the best beans you’ll ever eat!

 When I’m having a barbecue, I serve a variety of side dishes including tomato salad, street corn and these bacon laced beans.
 All of your guests will be begging for the recipe, these beans are just that good.

 Baked beans are a classic dish for good reason – that combination of tender beans, bacon, and sweet and savory sauce just can’t be beat!
 My version can be prepared in just minutes, the hardest part is waiting a few hours for it to bake to perfection.

 These bean are perfect with something that’s hot off the grill like grilled chicken kabobs, grilled flank steak or grilled pork chops.
 Mix and match these beans with your favorite meat for the ultimate summer barbecue!

 This baked beans recipe is about two things, the right mix of ingredients for the beans and the bacon.
 First, par-cook small squares of bacon in a pan.
 Remove the bacon from the pan and most of the bacon grease.
 Use the remaining bacon grease in the pan to cook the onions.
 Add the beans, mustard, brown sugar, molasses, ketchup and apple cider vinegar to the pan and stir them together.
 Pour everything into a baking dish and place the bacon on top.
 Bake the beans for 2 hours until they are thickened and the bacon is fully cooked.
 Take the beans out of the oven and garnish them with chopped parsley, then serve and enjoy.